If you experience a foreclosure, you may need to file Form 1099-A

 What is a 1099-A form?

 Form 1099-A, Acquisition or Abandonment of Secured Property, is an informational form used to report foreclosure on a property.
-You might receive this form if your mortgage lender canceled some or all of your mortgage, or if your property was sold in a short sale.
+You might receive this form if your mortgage lender foreclosed on your property and canceled some or all of your mortgage, or sold your property in a short sale.
 If you had more than one mortgage on the foreclosed property, you can expect to receive a separate Form 1099-A from each lender.

-Since canceled debt is considered income, you'll need to report this income to the IRS.
-In other words, if you borrowed money (mortgage from a lender) to purchase a home but at some point, you were no longer able to make payments, the IRS sees any money you didn't pay as income.
+Since canceled debt is considered income, you'll might need to use the information form Form 1099-A to report income to the IRS.
+In other words, if you borrowed money (mortgage from a lender) to purchase a home but at some point, you were no longer able to make payments, the IRS considers money you didn't pay as income.
+Based on your circumstances, this income might be taxable.

 Your mortgage lender will fill out and file Form 1099-A with the IRS.
 They'll also send a copy to all of the borrowers listed on that foreclosed loan.
 Each borrower must then report the information from the form on their personal tax returns.